 Yet because the concept of lifelogging promoted more than six years ago has been lost, all that pertinent data is spread across the internet, siloed, deleted, or hidden away in a long-forgotten platform, or simply not always immediately or conveniently available to us.
 Any usefulness it may have as a tool for encouraging personal growth is simply not there.
 Embracing lifelogging the way it was promoted in 2014 might have changed that.

 Trying to bring all that information together is almost impossible today.
 Snippets can be gathered, but it’s only part of the story.
 I don’t have an expansive digital scrapbook, a single online space with everything I wanted to keep, because I didn’t or couldn’t make one.
 The concept of a personal digital repository for lifelogged data isn’t new.
-Bill Gates hinted at it aka Total Recall.in 1995, which eventually led to the Microsoft research project MyLifeBits,
+Bill Gates hinted at it in his book The Road Ahead in 1995, which eventually led to the Microsoft research project MyLifeBits, aka Total Recall.

 The project, run by lifelogging luminaries Gordon Bell and Jim Gemmell, is a glimpse of what lifelogging could have been.
 Bell wanted to create a system where we could store and make use of the data we shared online, whatever it was.
 Although a central repository for all my data doesn’t sound like a good idea, or even that feasible anymore, the idea of being able to examine and possibly take advantage personally of everything shared and collected online over the years has considerable value.